 My suggestion: Lines forward and back.
 Swing your partner.
 Middles face the ends: ladies chain.
 And back.
 Middles move to the nearer end, ends right and left through.
 New ends turn.
 Middles cast to the nearer end, ends right and left through.
 New ends turn.
 Bottom couple dance up to the top.
 Cast, follow.
 Turn the set upside down.
 Two hand turn half-way.

 Some callers write the walk-through instructions on one side of the card and the dance call on the other.
-I've never felt the need for this, but if you feel you need it, go ahead.
+I've never felt the need for this, but if it helps you, go ahead.

 Demonstrate call on the beat, and call ahead of the beat.